2024–25 Creamline Cool Smashers season

-The 2024 Creamline Cool Smashers season was the seventh season of the Creamline Cool Smashers in the Premier Volleyball League (PVL).
+The 2024–25 Creamline Cool Smashers season was the seventh season of the Creamline Cool Smashers in the Premier Volleyball League (PVL).

-Season summary

 This was Creamline's first season without former Finals MVP Celine Domingo, who had been with the team since 2019.
 She signed with the Akari Chargers on January 6, 2024.
 That same day, the team acquired Bea de Leon and Denden Lazaro-Revilla from sister team Choco Mucho Flying Titans.
 They then added Dij Rodriguez from their beach volleyball team to the roster.

-The Cool Smashers entered the All-Filipino Conference with a 15-game winning streak, which was later extended to 19 games as they started 4–0.
+The Cool Smashers entered the 2024 All-Filipino Conference with a 15-game winning streak, which was later extended to 19 games as they started 4–0.
 On March 16, 2024, the team was swept by the Chery Tiggo Crossovers, putting an end to that winning streak and resulting in their first loss since the 2023 Invitational Conference championship.
 They finished fourth in the preliminary round with an 8–3 record and 24 points, beating the PLDT High Speed Hitters by one point in the standings to advance to the semifinals.
 On May 5, with a 3–0 win against Chery Tiggo, Creamline advanced to the championship, settling for second with a 2–1 record and 7 points.
 The team was met with a 2023 Second All-Filipino Conference rematch against Choco Mucho.
 They then swept their sister team, 2–0, to win their eight PVL title and sixth All-Filipino Conference title.

 Despite an early five-set loss to PLDT to start the Reinforced Conference, Creamline pushed through winning six of the remaining seven games in the split preliminary round, finishing third with a 6–2 record and 20 points.
 After sweeping rivals Petro Gazz Angels in the quarterfinals, the team was met with a challenge against the Cignal HD Spikers in the semifinals.
 Cignal beat Creamline in the first two sets before the Cool Smashers completed a comeback, reverse sweeping the HD Spikers to take on championship debutant Akari.
 Although Akari were 10–0 leading up to the title match, Creamline was able to sweep the Chargers and claim their ninth PVL title and third consecutive title.
 It was also the team's first Reinforced Conference title since 2018.